haddocking/haddocking.github.io/education/disvis-webserver/index.md

   set dash_gap, 0
 </a>

-Then we draw the crosslinks pair by pair by using the ['distance'](https://pymolwiki.org/index.php/Distance) command as explained [here](https://pymolwiki.org/index.php/Lines).
+Then we draw the cross-links pair by pair by using the ['distance'](https://pymolwiki.org/index.php/Distance) command as explained [here](https://pymolwiki.org/index.php/Lines).

 <a class="prompt prompt-pymol">